kurbatov/firmata4j/README.md

 changes of the protocol.

 ## Uploading Firmata To Arduino
-Arduino IDE is shipped with an implementation of Firmata protocol so all you has to do is upload that firmware.
+Arduino IDE is shipped with an implementation of Firmata protocol so all one has to do is upload that firmware.
 You can do it as follows:

 - Plug your Arduino to the computer
 - Launch Arduino IDE
 - Select `File -> Examples -> Firmata -> StandardFirmata` in IDE's menu
 - Select your board in `Tools -> Board`
-- Select the port in `Tools -> Port` (it is already selected if you has uploaded something to your Arduino)
+- Select the port in `Tools -> Port` (it is already selected if you have uploaded something to your Arduino)
 - Click on `Upload` button

 Arduino IDE may contain an outdated version of Firmata.